 Learn about the magic of creating color with local plants.
 We will discuss local sources for natural dye both wild and cultivated.
 Lays a solid foundation to help you understand the fundamentals of how natural dyeing works, so you can continue a dye practice yourself.
 Held at Alchemy Arts Center, taught by Katey Rissi.

-Small group Studio visits have been pre-arranged for our program participants with priority given to those enrolled in the Fine Arts workshops.
+THESE PRIVATE TOURS ARE FOR ENROLLED PARTICIPANTS ONLY & THEIR GUESTS.
+Small group Studio visits have been pre-arranged for our program participants with priority given to those enrolled in the Arts / Craft / Folk workshops.
 Since parking is limited, we need to manage traffic.
-If your are traveling with interested family members, they are welcome to attend.
+If you are traveling with interested family members, they are welcome to attend.
 After you've enrolled in your workshops, select the field trip you'd like to request.
 Carpooling always appreciated.
+Reservations are per car.

 Paula is opening her studio on the west side of the island for an illumiating look at her pottery making process.
 Learn about her clay, wheel, glaze and firing methods - plus enjoy her gallery shop.
 Perfect stop on way to/from Lime Kiln Park.
 Reservations for enrolled Eye of the Whale participants and family members required.
 Parking is limited.
-Open for 10:30 and 11:15 tours by reservation.
+Open for 10:30 - noon for tour by reservation. https://www.paulawestpottery.com/

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.